Charles Higham (biographer): Early life and career

-Born in London, Higham was the son of MP and advertising mogul Sir Charles Higham and his fourth wife, Josephine Janet Keuchenius Webb.
+Born in London, Higham was the son of former MP and advertising mogul Sir Charles Higham and his fourth wife, Josephine Janet Keuchenius Webb.
 Higham's parents divorced when he was three, and thereafter Charles lived with his mother.
 His father died four years later.
 After Sir Charles' death the family lived in modest circumstances during and after World War II.
 Higham published two books of verse in England, before moving to Sydney, Australia in 1954.
 There he became a journalist and critic for The Sydney Morning Herald and, later, the Sydney Daily Mirror.
 Higham became literary editor of The Bulletin, the country's leading weekly, in 1964, and published three more collections of verse.

 In the 1960s, Higham compiled a number of horror anthologies for the Australian publisher Horwitz.
 The majority of stories in the anthologies were by writers from the US and UK, with many being reprinted from Montague Summers's 1936 anthology The Grimoire and Other Supernatural Stories.
 Australian writer Terry Dowling acknowledged the influence of Higham's horror anthologies on his own writing in an essay published in Stephen Jones Horror: Another 100 Best Books.